-- 13. (1) The Council must provide a motor vehicle allowance to the senior management staff members. - (2) The total annual motor vehicle allowance, set out below, is payable in 12 monthly instalments:
+13. (1) The Council must provide a motor vehicle allowance to the management cadre.

+(2) The total annual motor vehicle allowance, set out below, is payable in 12 monthly instalments to the relevant staff members:

-(a) Chief executive officer N\$ 73 845
+(a) chief executive officer N\$73 845

-(b) Head of department N\$ 65 757
+(b) head of department N\$65 757

-(c) Specialist staff member N\$ 53 772
+(c) specialist staff member N\$53 772

-- (3) The motor vehicle allowance scheme is subject to the approval of the Minister. - (4) A specialist staff member means a registered professional staff member performing a recognised professional trade of specialisation. - (5) A staff member who benefits from a motor vehicle allowance may not make use of an official vehicle. - (6) Only a permanent staff member may benefit from the motor vehicle allowance scheme. - (7) Seventy five per cent (75%) of the motor vehicle allowance awarded is taxable but no pension may be deducted from the allowance. - (8) A staff member who benefits from the motor vehicle allowance scheme must at all times have a reliable vehicle available that will enable such staff member to perform his or her official duties. - (9) The Council may at any time three months after the date of allocation of the allowance, when the conditions set for the allocation of the allowance is not met by the relevant staff member, cancel such allowance in writing. - (10) In order for a staff member to qualify for a motor vehicle allowance, such staff member must provide proof of the purchase of a motor vehicle, or, where that staff member already owns a motor vehicle, he or she must provide proof of his or her ownership of or the monthly instalment paid for such motor vehicle. - (11) The motor vehicle allowance is linked to a staff member's salary and it will be reduced proportionately with any leave of absence without remuneration. - (12) The vehicle allowance forms part of the calculation of leave gratuity
+(3) The motor vehicle allowance scheme is subject to the approval of the Minister.

+(4) A specialist staff member means a registered professional staff member performing a recognised professional trade of specialisation.

+(5) A staff member who benefits from a motor vehicle allowance may not make use of a municipal vehicle unless with the approval of the Council.

+(6) Only a permanent staff member may benefit from the motor vehicle allowance scheme.

+(7) Seventy five per cent (75) of the motor vehicle allowance awarded is taxable but no pension may be deducted from the allowance.

+(8) A staff member who benefits from the motor vehicle allowance scheme must have a reliable vehicle available at all times to enable such staff member to perform his or her official duties.

+(9) The Council may at any time, three months after the date of allocation of the allowance, when the conditions set for the allocation of the allowance is not met by the relevant staff member, cancel such allowance in writing.

+(10) In order for a staff member to qualify for a motor vehicle allowance, such staff member must provide proof of the purchase of a motor vehicle, or, where that staff member already owns a motor vehicle, he or she must provide proof of his or her ownership of or the monthly instalment paid for such motor vehicle.

+(11) The motor vehicle allowance is linked to a staff member's salary and it will be reduced proportionately with any leave of absence without remuneration.

+(12) The motor vehicle allowance forms part of the calculation of the leave gratuity.